Wikipedia

-Gabbatha (Aramaic גבתא) is the Aramaic name of a place in Jerusalem that is also referred to by the Greek name of Lithostrōtos (Greek λιθόστρωτος).
+Gabbatha (Jewish Palestinian Aramaic: גבתא) is the name of a place in Jerusalem that is also referred to by the Greek name of Lithostrōtos (Greek λιθόστρωτος).
 It is recorded in the gospels to be the place of the trial of Jesus before his crucifixion c.
 30/33 AD.
 The site of the Church of Ecce Homo is traditionally thought to be its location, but archaeological investigation has proven this unlikely.
 Herod's Palace is a more likely location.

-Lithostrōtos (lit. 'stone pavement', from lithos ‘stone’ and strōtos στρωτός ‘covered’) occurs in the Bible only once, in John 19:13.
-It states that Pontius Pilate:
+Lithostrōtos (lit.'stone pavement', from lithos ‘stone’ and strōtos στρωτός ‘covered’) occurs in the Bible only once, in John 19:13.
+It states that Pontius Pilate "brought Jesus forth, and sat down in the judgment seat, in the place that is called Lithostrotos, and in Hebrew Gabbatha."

-Efforts have been made by commentators to identify Gabbatha either with the outer court of the Temple, which is known to have been paved, or with the meeting-place of the Great Sanhedrin, which was half within, half without that Temple's outer court, or again with the ridge at the back of the House of the Lord; but these efforts cannot be considered as successful.
+Commentators have made efforts to identify Gabbatha either with the outer court of the Temple, which is known to have been paved, or with the meeting-place of the Great Sanhedrin, which was half within, half without that Temple's outer court, or again with the ridge at the back of the House of the Lord; but these efforts cannot be considered as successful.

 A triple-arched gate built by Hadrian as an entrance to the eastern forum of Aelia Capitolina was traditionally, but as archaeological investigation shows, mistakenly, said to have been part of the gate of Herod's Antonia Fortress.
 This was alleged to be the location of Jesus' trial and Pilate's ecce homo speech.